minio/docs/source/operations/concepts/architecture.rst

 MinIO provides best performance when using direct-attached storage (DAS), such as NVMe or SSD drives attached to a PCI-E controller board on the host machine.
    Storage controllers should present XFS-formatted drives in "Just a Bunch of Drives" (JBOD) configurations with no RAID, pooling, or other hardware/software resiliency layers.
-   Caching layers, either at the drive or the controller layer, also typically lead to unpredictable performance as I/O spikes and falls as the cache fills and clears.
+   MinIO recommends against caching, either at the drive or the controller layer.
+   Either type of caching can cause :abbr:`I/O (Input / Output)` spikes as the cache fills and clears, resulting in unpredictable performance.

    .. figure:: /images/architecture/architecture-one-node-DAS.svg
       :figwidth: 100%
       :alt: MinIO Server diagram of Direct-Attached Storage via SAS to a PCI-E Storage Controller
       :align: center

-      Each SSD connects via SAS to a PCI-E-attached storage controller operating in HBA mode
+      Each SSD connects by SAS to a PCI-E-attached storage controller operating in HBA mode

 MinIO automatically groups drives in the pool into :ref:`erasure sets <minio-ec-erasure-set>`.
-   Erasure sets provide the foundation component of MinIO availability and resiliency.
+   Erasure sets are the foundational component of MinIO :ref:`availability and resiliency <minio_availability-resiliency>`.
    MinIO stripes erasure sets across the nodes in the pool to maintain even distribution of erasure set drives.
    MinIO then shards objects into data and parity blocks based on the deployment :ref:`parity <minio-ec-parity>` and distributes them across an erasure set.

-   Erasure sets provide the foundation component of MinIO :ref:`availability and resiliency <minio_availability-resiliency>`.
    For a more complete discussion of MinIO redundancy and healing, see :ref:`minio-erasure-coding`.

    .. figure:: /images/architecture/architecture-erasure-set-shard.svg